All Episodes

 So you go, you buy the tree.

-We're hoping he is back uh fine tomorrow.
+We're hoping he is back fine.

-Stephen, welcome in to the Rush Limbaugh Show.
+Stephen, welcome into the Rush Limbaugh Show.

-Hi, how you doing, Paul?
+Hi, how are you doing, Paul?

 I'm a longtime fan.